-- Dec.-Dec.-Jan.
-CLASSIC CARS: CISITALIA GT, 1946.
-The Cisitalia, an Italian car designed in 1946 by Pinin Farina and first shown at the Museum in 1951 in the exhibition Eight Automobiles, has been acquired for the Design Collection.
+- Dec.-Jan.
+In 1946 by Pinin Farina and first shown at the Museum in 1951 in the exhibition Eight Automobiles, has been acquired for the Design Collection.
 Offering some of the most skillfully conceived details of automobile design, this beautifully sculptured sports car decisively influenced world production.
 Selected for its aesthetic excellence and its technical innovations, it is the first automobile to become part of the collection of any art museum.
 Directed by Emilio Ambasz, Curator of Design.
 Goodwin Galleries, 2nd floor. - Jan.
 11 PROJECTS: CHUCK CLOSE AND LILIANA PORTER.
-This exhibition will consist of Chuck Close's first major print, Keith, a large portrait head executed in mezzotint, probably the largest mezzotint ever printed; and a serigraph being created in the Museum by Liliana Porter, an Argentinian printmaker.
+This exhibition will consist Feb.
+21 of Chuck Close's first major print, Keith, a large portrait head executed in mezzotint, probably the largest mezzotint ever printed; and a serigraph being created in the Museum by Liliana Porter, an Argentinian printmaker.
 Keith, made by Close in 1972, is being shown with 18 progressive proofs demonstrating his use of a grid to enlarge his image and showing his method of bringing out the image one section at a time.
 Ms. Porter will be silkscreening on the gallery wall and on objects and will be using what she terms "tridimensional space."
 Directed by Howardena Pindell, Assistant Curator, Prints and Illustrated Books.
+1st floor.

-1st floor. - Jan.
-30 ICONOGRAPHY OF THE PICTURE PRESS.
+Jan.
+30 - ICONOGRAPHY OF THE PICTURE PRESS.
 Directed by John Szarkowski, Director Apr.
 29 Department of Photography.
 1st floor.